Pala Indian Reservation

 The Pala Indian Reservation is located in the middle of San Luis Rey River Valley in northern San Diego County, California, east of the community of Fallbrook, and has been assigned feature ID 272502.

 Historic variant names used to describe the area include Mission Indian Reservation and Mission Indian Reserve.

-Its members, the federally recognized tribe of the Pala Band of Mission Indians, are descended from both Cupeño and Luiseño peoples, who have shared territory since 1901.
+Its members, the federally recognized tribe of the Pala Band of Mission Indians, are descended from both Cupeño and Luiseño peoples, who have shared territory since 1903.
 A total of five other federally recognized tribes of Luiseño are located in southern California and is the most populated reservation in San Diego County.

-The reservation has a land area of 52.163 km² (20.140 sq mi) and reported an official resident population of 1,573 persons in the 2000 census, about 44 percent of whom were of solely Native American heritage.
+The reservation has a land area of 52.163 km2 (20.140 sq mi) and reported an official resident population of 1,573 persons in the 2000 census, about 44 percent of whom were of solely Native American heritage.
 Robert H. Smith is the Tribal Chairman.

 Politics

 The Pala Band of Mission Indians is governed by a six-member Executive Committee.
 Committee members elected by the General Counsel, who is composed of voters of 18 and up.
 Every two years in November an election is held.
 The tribal committee is made up of a tribal chairman, vice chairman, secretary, treasurer, and two council members.
-The tribe follows a constitution created in 1994, which was approved by the Bureau of Indian Affairs in 1997.
+The tribe follows a constitution created in 1994, which was approved by the Bureau of Indian Affairs in 2000 retroactive to 1997.

 The seat of government of the reservation is in Pala, California.